artikcloud/artikcloud-swift/README.md

 ### ArtikCloudSwiftDelegate

-You can set `ArtikCloudSwiftSettings.delegate` to stay informed of various usage related data.
+You can set `ArtikCloudSwiftSettings.delegate` to stay informed of various usage-related data.
 All methods are optional.
 <br><br>
 ```swift
 func maxPayload(_ size: UInt64)